Airnorth Logo

 In its early days, Airnorth operated primarily as a charter airline.
 A diverse fleet of aircraft provided connections between various locations in the Northern Territory.

 Airnorth is now a well-established regional airline that serves over 20 destinations in Australia and Asia.
-Its carefully selected Embraer E120 and E170 aircraft fleet demonstrate its commitment to safe, reliable, and cost-effective air transportation.
+Its carefully selected Embraer E120 and E170 aircraft fleet demonstrates its commitment to safe, reliable, and cost-effective air transportation.

 Meaning and History